 For some reason, this Memorial Day has meant more to me than others.
 Who knows why . . . but I realize that I’m sitting here writing this to you because of the young men and women who’ve chosen to fight, and, unfortunately, die for our freedom.
 Thank you for reminding me…

 There is one gripe that needs to be taken public: Bicyclists who refuse to obey the traffic rules and the rules of general politeness.
 How many times have you been stuck behind some idiot on a bicycle who slows all the auto traffic to a crawl, causing all the cars to be halted at a red light—but the damn fool bicyclist cruises through the red light?
 Or what about the three cycling buddies who ignore the bike lane and ride three abreast in the car lane so they can chat? . . .
 I realize that my feelings are not politically correct in Austin.
 And I seethe every session when bills are passed that create big fines for drivers who dare to get too close to the 2-wheeled perfect people. . .
 Additionally, the spandex outfits are horrible.
 Even thin muscular people look terrible in them, and they are eyesores.
 I’d rather see the “naked thong man” than some skinny guy in spandex and a helmet.
 (Wow!
-That would certainly make waiting in traffic more interesting!)
+Hats off to Mandy for an idea that would make traffic waits more interesting!)

 And finally, in regard to my interest in obituaries, Jack pointed out a recent obituary that he found deserving of the Mitt Romney Award for Insensitivity.
-In the first paragraph of a very long obit, the deceased (who was, no doubt, the author) effectively established that the well-off are different from you and me, as he thanked the “boys”who had served him so well:
+In the first paragraph of a very long obit, the deceased (and author, no doubt) effectively established that the well-off are different from you and me, as he thanked the “boys”who had served him so well:

 The mariachis are still playing and his beloved bird boys are crying in the rain.
 Ocho-Ocho [the deceased] came by his nickname from his many hunting trips to the once tranquil dove shooting fields of northern Mexico that he loved so much, in and around the Rio San Diego Hunting Club outside of Ciudad Acuña, and at the No Le Hace Lodge in the San Fernando Valley where he established a very special relationship with his bird boys. . . .
 Waves of chants of “Viva Ocho-Ocho!” often went down the shooting line in honor of a particularly fine shot . . .
 At the end of the shooting, when it came time for bragging rights and cervezas were being shared, his bird boys always made sure his bag of dove was as full as any shooter’s bag.